KD5FMU/Supermon2_CSS_Colors/README.md

 # Prerequisite Install
-Before you make these changes you need to install the Supermon2 MOD from Jory - W5GLE's GitHub page
+Before you make these changes you need to install the Supermon2 MOD from Jory - W5GLE's GitHub page.
+You can also install the HamClock from this page as well but it is not required.
 ```
 https://github.com/hardenedpenguin/asl3_scripts
 ```